 There’s a chance you will find some of my images erotic, even pornographic.
 I’m OK with that.

 I’ve said the following before, but I think it’s worth saying again.
 I categorically reject the evangelical view of sexuality and how the human body may or may not be portrayed.
 Some of my readers will know I come from an evangelical context; I decided in 1997 that I could no longer consider myself as such.* There is no use appealing to me on the common ground of a shared evangelical value-system; it’s not shared.
-Based in part on personal experience, I believe the evangelical perspective on sexuality and the human body to be quite harmful; I have no desire to abide by its do’s and don’ts.
+Based in part on personal experience, I believe the evangelical perspective on sexuality and the human body (or ‘purity culture’) to be quite harmful; I have no desire to abide by its do’s and don’ts.

 I don’t know if I can be clear enough about this.
 I am going to photograph nudes.
 I will explore the sensual and the sexual.
 The fine lines between fine art nude and the erotic.
 I doubt there will be many images like this, but occasionally you may find them on my website and timeline.
 Should Playboy call with a job-offer (not likely), I won’t turn them down — at least not straight away.